-Compensating in part the above trends, combined sales from subsidiaries in Serbia, Montenegro, Bosnia i Herzegovina, Slovenia and Croatia (region Mid-Western Balkans) exhibited 11% of growth favoured by both continuing expansion in a telecom sector account in Croatia, which started in 2021, and growing sales to enterprise and public clients in Serbia.
-Reflecting this positive development and the interim drop across the rest of the Group, the region had a growing contribution to consolidated sales for the ended nine months period with a share of 36% (as compared to 26% for the same period of 2021).
+Compensating in part the above movements, combined sales from subsidiaries in Serbia, Montenegro, Bosnia i Herzegovina, Slovenia and Croatia (region Mid-Western Balkans) exhibited 5%1 of growth favoured by both continuing expansion in a telecom account in Croatia, which started in 2021, and growing sales to enterprise and public clients in Serbia.
+Reflecting this positive development and the drop in North Macedonia, Group companies from the region ended 2022 with a growing combined share of 32% of consolidated sales (comparing to 29% for 2021).